Often these are viewed in a wider comparative context. The Education at a Glance reports, published each year by the OECD, can provide this.

 My view on this topic since 2012 has been: “the more deeply we probe to tell apples from oranges, the more fruit salad we find”.
 Since 2015 I’ve pointed to flaws in the Australian narrative in The Conversation, with updates there and elsewhere in 2016, 2017, 2018 and 2019.

-It’s a topic where academic politics and sector interests loom large – and where heretics risk being “gagged for the greater good”.
-A paper published in early 2016 was decried in The Australian newspaper during the sector’s annual conference.
-The journalist called it “an extraordinary attack” on sector leaders, experts and colleagues at the University of Melbourne.
+It’s a topic where academic politics and sector interests loom large – and where heretics risk being gagged.
+A paper published in 2016 was decried in The Australian newspaper during the sector’s annual conference as “an extraordinary attack” on sector leaders, experts and colleagues at the University of Melbourne.

-In response I circulated the paper, inviting debate of its analysis.
-Some were affronted by its title.
-But none wanted to unpick the substance, or publish a counter-critique.
-Despite my explanations, a complaint to the journal was taken as a legal threat.
-Months later the journal quietly cancelled the publication, citing “inappropriate” content.
-(My summary of the paper’s argument, published in The Australian in late 2016, is reproduced here.)
+As related in Diary of an Academic Infidel, in response I circulated the paper, inviting debate of its analysis.
+No-one wanted to unpick the substance, or publish a counter-critique.
+Despite my explanations, a complaint led the Journal to cancel publication, citing “inappropriate” content.

 In 2017 I republished Beautiful Lies, Damned Statistics in an overseas journal.
 I sent briefings to sector leaders on the issues it raised.
 Few responded directly.
-But as time passed, the informal feedback from Canberra was clear: my view was misguided; airing it might cause problems; it would be best for all concerned to drop this line of argument; did I have a conflict of interest?
+But as time passed, the informal feedback from Canberra was clear: my view was misguided; airing it might cause problems; it would be best for all concerned to drop this line of argument.

-Despite the allergic reactions and Orwellian responses, in early 2018 I put my case at a public seminar at the Melbourne Centre for Vocational and Educational Policy.
+Despite the allergic reactions, in early 2018 I put my case at a public seminar at the Melbourne Centre for Vocational and Educational Policy.
 None who attended disputed the analysis.
 In 2018 and 2019 I published updates of the same critique, in the Australian Financial Review and The Conversation.

 “Public funding for universities (as a share of GDP) in Australia is low by international standards and flat over time.
 That’s what Universities Australia and others in the higher education sector have been saying – because it’s true.
 On the latest OECD figures (2016), public investment in tertiary education institutions in Australia was 0.75 per cent of GDP – the same figure as in 2000.
 Over that time, the number of domestic students grew by more than 75 per cent.
 The UA Budget submission cited in [your] article used 2013 OECD data … This showed only one country in the OECD (Japan) invested less public money … Comparing spending in different countries as a share of GDP is a standard practice…”